How to Stop APD Debt Collection Calls and End Harassment

 If you’re receiving relentless calls from APD debt collection, you may be wondering how to stop APD debt collection calls once and for all.
 Whether you believe the debt is legitimate or not, if APD debt collector phone harassment is disrupting your daily life, you have legal rights that can help you regain peace of mind.

 Congress enacted the Fair Debt Collection Practices Act (FDCPA) to protect consumers from aggressive collection tactics.
-Suppose you think APD is crossing the line with their collection methods.
-In that case, you may be entitled to compensation of up to $1,000 in statutory damages, plus additional compensation for stress and emotional harm.
+If you think APD is crossing the line with their collection methods, you may be entitled to compensation of up to $1,000 in statutory damages, plus additional compensation for stress and emotional harm.

 If you believe APD debt collection agency harassment is affecting your quality of life, it’s important to recognize what constitutes illegal behavior.
 Harassment can include: